SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the NNSA Office of Defense Nuclear Nonproliferation Research and Development, U.S. Department of Energy, and Pacific Northwest National Laboratory, which is operated by Battelle Memorial Institute for the U.S. Department of Energy under Contract DE-AC05–76RLO1830.
 This article has been cleared by PNNL for public release as PNNL-SA-186641.
-Authors thank Karl Pazdernik and Sandy Thompson for their help with proofreading the article.